Here are the 2024 highlights: Innovating today for tomorrow's real estate

 68,137 CEUs granted.

-To ensure that their skills are up to date and in line with the changing real estate brokerage industry, real estate brokers and agency executive officers must complete their Mandatory Continuing Education Program.
-In 2024, they had access to 663 training activities.
-The Training Department manages this program.
+To ensure that their skills remain up to date and in line with the changing real estate brokerage industry, real estate brokers and agency executive officers must complete their Mandatory Continuing Education Program.
+In 2024, they had access to 663 training activities, managed by the Training Department.

 2,242 certification exams taken.

-The Training Department is also in charge of the examination sessions for candidates who have successfully completed a basic training program and wish to become brokers.
+The Training Department is also responsible for examination sessions for candidates who have completed a basic training program and wish to become brokers.
 Started in 2023, the OACIQ continued its technological shift by introducing digital residential brokerage exams in December 2024.

 Certification Department